UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Create curses:

-CURSE: Cursed Slab: On Pulse: 10% chance to transform a random slot into a null-slot
+CURSE: Cursed Slab: On Pulse: 10% chance to transform the closest slot into a null-slot
 CURSE: Cursed slot dagger: Give DOOMED-15 to a random slot (doesn't work on buttons)

 CURSE: Tomb of doom: Give items DOOMED-6 (ROOK-6)